risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/003-query-from-odb.md

 ## Sink results back to PostgreSQL

 If the performance of the foreign data wrapper does not meet your requirements, you can sink the results from RisingWave back to the PostgreSQL database.
+This can allow you to retrieve the query results faster than a FDW.

 When sinking data back to PostgreSQL, ensure the schema of your destination table and materialized view match.
 The following SQL query creates a table in PostgreSQL that has the same schema as the `atleast21` materialized view in RisingWave.